Enneagram Type Four People are Sensitive and Withdrawn

 Focus of Attention

-• They feel a sense of deficiency about their worth, so they seek idealized experiences of qualities they perceive outside themselves.
+- They feel deficient about their worth, so they seek idealized experiences of qualities they perceive outside themselves.

 Passion – Envy